ilkergul99/client/README.md

 ## Overview of `convert.py`

-This script handles several tasks aimed at preparing textual data for a microservices architecture where documents are processed and stored in a VectorDB.
+This script handles several tasks aimed at preparing textual data for a microservices architecture where documents are processed and stored in `qdrant`.
 The primary functionalities include:

 1. **Downloading EPUB Files**: The script downloads EPUB versions of specified books from Project Gutenberg.
 This is handled without images to minimize file size and processing complexity.